radisvaliullin/go-edu/README.md

 * To escape Golang [gotchas](https://en.wikipedia.org/wiki/Gotcha_(programming)) search articles "golang gotchas" to understand some  counter-intuitive things.
 For example:
     1. https://divan.dev/posts/avoid_gotchas/
     1. https://100go.co/
 * To learn Go just write code.
-See stdlib's docs for get examples or if something is not clear.
+See stdlib docs for code examples or if something is not clear when writing code.
 It is minimalistic, clear, easy to read and provides good examples (consider it as best practices examples).
 [Go Stdlib](https://pkg.go.dev/std).
 * [Effective Go](https://go.dev/doc/effective_go) code style.
 * If you do not understand why this code do not print indexes you need also look articles explaining how work Go's goroutines scheduler ([for example](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part2.html)).
 ```golang